keboola/docker-bundle/ENVIRONMENT.md

         where_column: Status
         where_values: ["Closed Won", "Closed Lost"]
         where_operator: eq
 ```

 #### Files

-You can also download files from file uploads using a ES query.
+You can also download files from file uploads using an ES query or filtering using tags.
+Note that the results of a file mapping are limited to 10 files (to prevent accidental downloads).
+If you need more files you can use multiple file mappings.

 ```
 storage: